tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 + Just because there are many more container components than Treehouse tutorial?
 + Why is _mapDispatchToProps_ not a part of the Treehouse tutorial?
 _Map out he data flow of this app just like the Treehouse one to think through_
++ Why does the Todo onclick not involve an explicit dispatch() call?
+  + The action must be dispatched to the Redux store, but why is the syntax different than AddTdo and FilterLink?
++ In which component does each dispatch occur?

 ```JavaScript
 connect(